 Upper-level courses provide in-depth study of such topics as genetics, cell biology, evolution, protein biochemistry, microbiology, anatomy, ecology, plant diversity, and physiology.

-In the fall semester, four different introductory biology courses will be offered.
+In the fall semester, three different introductory biology courses will be offered.
 Any of these courses count for Distribution as a Laboratory Science.
 All are suitable for the major in Biological Sciences, Environmental Studies, Neuroscience and Behavior, and Biochemistry.
 Students should choose the one that most interests them.

 "A Green World” (Biology 145GW-01) This course examines the plant life in the woods and fields around us, the exotic plants in our greenhouses, and the plants we depend on for food.
 We will study plants living in surprising circumstances, settling into winter, escaping from gardens, reclaiming farmland, cooperating with fungi and insects, and fighting for their lives.
 We will find that plants challenge some conventional, animal-based assumptions about what matters to living things.
 In labs, students will seek to answer their questions about how plants grow in nature, by studying plant structure and function, ecology, and evolution.